mmenestret/jdegoes.github.io/_posts/2019-01-25-zio-threads.md

 IO.unyielding(task)
 {% endhighlight %}

-This function is not primitive (it's implemented in terms of `lock` and another function, which provides access to the two primary thread pools), but it's one of the most common methods for thread pool management in ZIO.
+This function is not primitive (it's implemented in terms of `lock` and another function, which provides access to the two primary thread pools in [ZIO](https://github.com/scalaz/scalaz-zio)), but it's one of the most common methods for thread pool management in [ZIO](https://github.com/scalaz/scalaz-zio).

 ### Blocking

-The third method that ZIO provides to support thread management is `IO.blocking`, which allows suspending (or _importing_) a blocking effect into a pure task.
+The third method that [ZIO](https://github.com/scalaz/scalaz-zio) provides to support thread management is `IO.blocking`, which allows suspending (or _importing_) a blocking effect into a pure task.

 {% highlight scala %}
 // def blocking[A](effect: => A): IO[Nothing, A] = ...